archandha/py-learn-spam/README.md

 ## Systemd

 There are sample files for a systemd-unit as well as a systemd-timer.
-If you don't wand to use systemd-timer, feel free to use your favorite cron mechanismn.
+If you don't want to use systemd-timer, feel free to use your favorite cron mechanismn.

 ## Python